 A separation agreement could provide a powerful alternative to traditional divorce.
 These voluntary agreements may help you and your spouse reach an agreement on major issues and provide a framework for the future, whether you spend it together or apart.

 A Marietta separation agreements lawyer can help you create an amicable contract for you and your spouse.
-Our firm works to help people understand relevant Georgia laws, identify realistic goals, and form a contract designed to pursue those goals.
+Our firm works to help people understand relevant Georgia laws, identify realistic goals, and form a separation contract designed to pursue those goals.
 Call our intake team today to start exploring your legal options.